Monday, January 7, 2013

-You have to be a wee bit crazy to go to Scotland in January.
+You have to be a wee bit crazy to go to Scotland’s Isle of Skye in January.
 It’s cold, it’s dark, and it’s empty.
 Except if it’s unseasonably warm, the sun rises late enough to see the sky glowing orange and pink at nine in the morning, and you like visiting beautiful places free of crowds.
 In that case, you’re pretty wise.
-Or really lucky, like I was this week when I traveled to the Isle of Skye.
+Or really lucky, like I was this week when I traveled to the Isle of Skye in winter.

 Skye is one of the most popular islands to visit in Scotland, and for good reason.
 The cliffs on the coast, the varied landscapes, and the picturesque towns make it one of the most quintessentially Scottish places in the country.

-One of those days was spent exploring the Isle of Skye (more on the other two coming soon).
-After crossing the bridge from the mainland, we wound around inlets and up hills while Chris and Kay, our tour guides, introduced us to the island.
+One of those days was spent exploring the Isle of Skye (the others were on the mainland in the Highlands).
+After crossing the bridge from Eilean Ban, we wound around inlets and up hills while our tour guides introduced us to the island.

 It took us to the north of the Isle of Skye, where the scenery grew more stunning with each curve in the road.
-From old stone bridges to historic graveyards and mountains dusted with powder sugar snow, the island enchanted.
+From old stone bridges to historic graveyards and mountains dusted with powdered-sugar snow, the island enchanted.

 That’s to say nothing of the powerful waterfalls rushing off cliffs and mysterious geological formations like Kilt Rock, which gave rise to ancient legends.